DefectDojo/django-DefectDojo/docs/content/en/running/upgrading.md

 -   Stop DefectDojo: `docker-compose stop`
 -   Re-start DefectDojo, allowing for container recreation:
     `docker-compose up -d`
--   Run the database migrations to bring your database schema up to speed with the latest code
+-   Database migrations will be run automatically by the initializer.
+    Check the output via `docker-compose logs initializer` or relevant k8s command
 -   If you have the initializer disabled (or if you want to be on the safe side), run the migration command:
     `docker-compose exec uwsgi /bin/bash -c 'python manage.py migrate`